 - Program Duration: Minimum of one term.

 - Benefits: Accommodation, health insurance, monthly stipend from CSC (typically 3,000 yuan (≈CAN$600) per month).
 Queen's will also fund successful applicants (to a maximum of 40) with a $1,000 travel stipend.
-Payment for the travel stipend is made through Queen's Student Awards.
+Payment for the travel stipend is made through Queen's Financial Aid and Awards.
 Recipients will typically receive the travel award one month prior to departure for China as a credit on SOLUS.

 - Application and Eligibility: You must successfully apply to a program that is a minimum of one semester.
 Eligible programs include the